Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 - Call local veterinarians to see if anyone brought in an injured or sick stray cat.

-- List in local internet "LOST and FOUND" websites.
+- List in local internet "LOST and FOUND" websites like Petfinder.com.

 - Keep looking.
 If you don't find your cat right away, try a new campaign in a couple of weeks.
 Be persistent because sometimes it takes a long time to find that lost cat again.